 Note: you can compress videos that are above 100MB in order to be able to upload them to the workspace.
 More information on this is available below.

-Sharing the video as a document linked to Vimeo or Youtube
+Sharing the video as a webcast document linked to Vimeo or Youtube

-Instead of uploading a large video file to the workspace in Backstage, you can add the video to Vimeo or Youtube, and then create a document in the workspace (with document type: webcast) that points to the video embed URL.
+Instead of uploading a large video file to the workspace in Backstage, you can add the video to Vimeo or Youtube, and then create a document in the workspace, using document type: webcast, that points to the video embed URL.

 Note: To find the video embed URL, click on the Share button for your online video, and copy the embed URL from there, for example "https://www.youtube.com/embed/xxxx".